OCA/connector/connector/doc/project/contribute.rst

     $ ../../../bin/sphinx-intl -d connectordb -- build
     $ ../../../bin/sphinx-build -d connectordb -- -D language=fr -b html ./ _build/html/

-Then you can see the result in _build/html/ and submit a Pull Request
+Then you can see the result in _build/html/ and submit a Pull Request.
+Repeat the 5 last steps to update the translation if modified upstream.